13. Graphics#

 old_settings <- par(lty="dashed") # change setting, save old for reference

-Many functions allow specifying colours of the plotted objects
+Many functions allow for customising colours of the plotted objects

 or their parts; compare, e.g., col